-Employees who are dismissed due to restructurings, job-cuts, company closure or other matters pending in the enterprise and who have at least six months' seniority at the enterprise are entitled to one further week of time off during the period of notice with contributions in accordance with the provisions of clause 67(5), Education and Training.
-Subject to subclause (6), the employee is also entitled to use time off that has not been taken with support from the Industry Competence Development Fund for up to two weeks.
+Employees who are dismissed due to restructurings, job-cuts, company closure or other matters pending in the enterprise and who have at least six months' seniority at the enterprise are entitled to one further week of time off during the period of notice with contributions.
+The employee is also entitled to use time off that has not been taken with support from SFKF for up to two weeks.